mozilla/remote-settings/README.rst

 Upgrade Things
 --------------

-Most common use-case with ``kinto-dist`` is that you want to upgrade one of the dependencies.
+Most common use-case is that you want to upgrade one of the dependencies.

 Top level dependencies are listed in ``requirements.in``.